Nan Shepherd: Novels

 Shepherd was a major contributor to early Scottish Modernist literature.
-Her first novel, The Quarry Wood (1928) has often been compared to Sunset Song by Lewis Grassic Gibbon, published four years later, as they both portray restricted, often tragic lives of women in Scotland at that time.
-Her second novel, The Weatherhouse (1930), concerns interactions between people in a small Scottish community.
-Her third and final novel, A Pass in the Grampians, appeared in 1933.
+Her first novel, The Quarry Wood (1928) has often been compared to Sunset Song by Lewis Grassic Gibbon, published four years later, as they both portray restricted, often tragic women in rural Scotland of that time.
+Her second novel, The Weatherhouse (1930), concerns interactions between people in a small rural Scottish community.
+Her third and final novel, A Pass in the Grampians (1933), concerns the departure of a teenage girl from a rural community for the big city.

-Shepherd's fiction brings out the sharp conflict between the demands of tradition and the pull of modernity, particularly in the nature of women's lives in the changing times.
+Shepherd's fiction brings out the sharp conflict between the demands of tradition and the pull of modernity, particularly in women's lives.
 All three novels assign a major role to the landscape and weather in small northern Scottish communities they describe.

 Poetry

+While a student at university, Shepherd wrote poems for the student magazine, Alma Mater, and in 1934 she published a poetry collection, In the Cairngorms.
+This was reissued in 2015 with a new introduction by Robert Macfarlane.

+Non-fiction

 Shepherd was a keen hill-walker.
-Her poetry expresses her love for the mountainous Grampian landscape.
-While a student at university, Shepherd wrote poems for the student magazine, Alma Mater, but not until 1934 was a collection of her poetry, In the Cairngorms, published.
-This was reissued in April 2014 by Galileo Publishers, Cambridge, with a new introduction by Robert Macfarlane.

-Non-fiction

-Shepherd's short non-fiction book The Living Mountain, written in the 1940s, reflects her experiences walking in the Cairngorm Mountains.
-She chose not to publish it until 1977, but it is now the book for which she is best known.
+Her love for the mountainous Grampian landscape led to a short non-fiction book The Living Mountain, written in the 1940s, but published only in 1977.
+It is now the book for which she is best known.
 It has been quoted as an influence by prominent nature writers such as Robert Macfarlane and Joe Simpson.
 The Guardian called it "the finest book ever written on nature and landscape in Britain".
 Its functions as a memoir and field notes combine with metaphysical nature writing in the tradition of Thoreau or John Muir.
-The 2011 Cannongate edition included a foreword by Robert Macfarlane and an afterword by Jeanette Winterson, these were also included in the 2019 edition by the same publisher.
+The 2011 Canongate edition included a foreword by Robert Macfarlane and an afterword by Jeanette Winterson, these were also included in the 2019 edition by the same publisher.

+Annabel Abbs retraced Shepherd's steps through the Cairngorms for her book, Windswept: Walking in the Footsteps of Trailblazing Women (Two Roads, 2021).